libwww-perl/HTML-Parser/README.md

     was between literal start and end tags (`script`, `style`, `xmp`, `iframe`, `title`, `textarea` and `plaintext`).

     The Unicode character set is assumed for entity decoding.
-With Perl version 5.6 or earlier only the Latin-1 range is supported, and entities for characters outside the range 0..255 are left unchanged.

     This passes undef except for `text` events.